jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `socket-binding` attribute of the `rts` subsystem
 Can you get the socket-binding attribute of the rts subsystem?
 Can you get the socket binding attribute of the rts subsystem?
+## syntax of the operation to get the `distributable-web` subsystem
+Can you get the distributable-web subsystem?
+Can you get the distributable-web?
+Can you retrieve all the attributes of the distributable-web subsystem?
 ## syntax of the operation to get the `default-session-management` attribute of the `distributable-web` subsystem
 Can you get the default-session-management attribute of the distributable-web subsystem?
 Can you get the default session management attribute of the distributable web subsystem?